ssh3ll/Windows-10-Hardening/README.md

 # Windows-10-hardening

 ### Description
-The goal of this project is to improve both privacy and security that are provided by default in your Windows 10 operating system, either Pro or Home edition.
+The goal of this project is to improve both privacy and security provided by default in your Windows 10 operating system, either Pro or Home edition.

 The Powershell script is intended to harden your OS.
 It does so by turning on/off some specific features known to have led to several attacks and security vulnerabilities in the paste, or that might affect the privacy of the system users.
 It also uninstalls and disables known services and default applications which are not needed by the majority of the users.